Data-driven Policy Transfer with Imprecise Perception Simulation: Generating Guiding Plans

 \section{Generating Guiding Plans}

 The simulator is utilized by the path planner to sample trajectories $\tau_p^k$, which are further used in the pipeline as described in~\autoref{alg:overview}.

 The planner works on a~multitude of randomly generated worlds (\textit{training worlds}) with different obstacles, corresponding approximately to the expected real obstacles.
-Each training world has a~predefined length of trajectories the robot has to \textit{safely} traverse to consider the trajectories \textit{close-to-optimal} (a~time limit is also in place to cut off plans stuck in local optima).
+Each training world has a~predefined length of trajectories the robot has to \textit{safely} traverse to consider the trajectories \textit{valid} (a~time limit is also in place).

-Different definitions of \textit{close-to-optimal} trajectories can be used; they are always closely related to the particular task.
-In our case, multiple actions can be desired in some situations, which prevents definition of an explicit reward function.
-Instead, we utilize the fact that if the flippers are controlled incorrectly, the robot is not able to overcome obstacles and gets stuck or damaged.
-Safety of trajectories is given by several criteria like maximum allowed accelerations, limits on pitch and roll angles, and parts of the robot body which cannot touch any part of the environment (like the fragile sensors).
-It is also possible to impose other constraints on the trajectories this way.
+Different definitions of valid trajectories can be used; they are always closely related to the particular task.
+We utilize the fact that if the flippers are controlled incorrectly, the robot is not able to overcome obstacles and gets stuck or damaged.
+Safety of trajectories is given implicitly by several criteria like maximum allowed accelerations, limits on pitch and roll angles, and parts of the robot body which cannot touch any part of the environment.

-Input of the planner consists of the training world specification and guiding policy~$\pi$.
-The task is to find a~close-to-optimal trajectory $\tau$ satisfying the constraints described above while keeping planned actions as close to actions of $\pi$ as possible (except for the initial iteration without guiding).
+Input of the planner consists of the training world specification and possibly also a~\textit{guiding policy}~$\pi$.
+The task is to find a~\textit{valid} trajectory $\tau$ while keeping planned actions as close to actions of $\pi$ as possible (if $\pi$ is given).